stevewithington/MuraFW1/README.md

   this one includes an example of how to create a *configurable display object* for Mura CMS.

-If you wish to delete any of these (*except for the **admin** of course*), just remember to edit the /plugin/config.xml.cfm file and either remove, or comment out, the corresponding `displayObjects` that have been registered.
+If you wish to delete any of these (*except for the 'admin' of course*).
+Just remember to edit the `/plugin/config.xml.cfm` file and either remove, or comment out, the corresponding `displayObjects` that have been registered.
 Once you do this, you will have to go to the Mura CMS admin area, then to **Settings > Plugins** and click the